artem-popov/atlant.js/README.md

+#Atlant.js
 Atlant.js is a micro-routing framework for Angular.js / React.js

-It is provides robust routing and dependency injection mechanism.
+It provides robust routing and dependency injection mechanism.

 It uses bacon.js streams to work.